MLagomarsino/FG/README.md

 | Marta Lagomarsino | marta.lago@hotmail.it | 4213518 |

 ## How to run the project
-To simulate the behaviour of the robot, launch the simulation on Gazebo writing the following command:
+The behaviour of the robot can be simulated by launching the simulation on Gazebo:
 ```
 roslaunch football_game gazebo.launch <arguments>
 ```